Mid-Oct-2025: Quite warm weather is holding. We haven’t yet had a really hard frost, and daytime temparture has been 60-70° F (15-20° C)!

 The tiny farm adventure

 Fresh food picked up directly from the farm, like a hike in the woods, is a bit of a local adventure.
 You get to know the place and the season’s challenges—drought, heat waves, pest invasions—that were overcome.
-Whether from a home garden or a local tiny farm, food with its story intact is an affordable seasonal luxury that keeps alive a real-world connection.
-You can follow the season’s growing adventures on the farm blog, a photo journal of day-to-day work in the field: seedlings, weather, pests, tools and repairs, right to harvest.
+Food with its story intact, from a home garden or a local small farm, is an affordable seasonal luxury that keeps alive a real-world connection.
+You can follow the Tiny Farm’s growing adventures on the farm blog, a photo journal of day-to-day work in the field: seedlings, weather, pests, tools and repairs, right to harvest.
 Growth, successes, setbacks, it’s all there.
 For more info, check the Veggies and About pages.
 Or just email me—ask me anything!

 To see what’s in each harvest throughout the season, get the weekly veggie update: